laurisasastoque/learning/competency-framework/index.md

 - Twenty-eight skill elements, organized in groups under the competency areas, which break down the competencies into more clearly defined units.

 The high-level competency areas represent a broad range of interdisciplinary skills and knowledge, with only one of the five areas specifically referencing digital preservation.
 The other four areas cover issues relating to sustainable organizational infrastructures, communications, technological skills, and proactive management of legal and social considerations.
 While these four areas are not specifically related to digital preservation activities and are more general in scope, they are important for ensuring successful digital preservation at an organization.
-When assessing an individual's competency and skills in these areas it is, however, recommended to focus on the generic skill and not its specific application to digital preservation.
+When assessing an individual’s competency and skills in these areas it is, however, recommended to focus on the generic skill and not its specific application to digital preservation.
 For example, an individual who has extensive experience of developing and maintaining policy would score highly for this skill element, even if none of the policy work they had undertaken related to digital preservation.

 The framework also defines five skill levels, representing a linear progression from an awareness of a skill element through to an in-depth knowledge and practice that would make an individual a leader in the field.
 These levels are defined in Section 6.2 and are as follows: